anegg0/doc.palm.readthedocs/docs/HowTo/Run-a-Transaction-Node.md

 The [configuration file] is a TOML file used to specify the Besu options.
 Alternatively, [specify the options directly when starting Besu].

-The following configuration file examples include the bootnodes addresses for the required environments.
+The following configuration file examples include the [bootnode addresses] for the required environments.
 Create a TOML file named `config.toml` with the following options:

 !!! important